rovaughn/platform-docs/platform/manual/getting-started/index.rst

 .. image:: ../../../img/platform/manual/getting-started/hasura-cluster.png

-Concept #3: Deploying to the hasura cluster
+Concept #3: Deploying to the Hasura cluster
 -------------------------------------------

 Once you have a Hasura cluster that is added to your Hasura project, running ``git push hasura master`` will